Advancing Media Literacy in Developing Countries

 In the last year of the project, the AML team determined that participants in Literata.id content and/or the GaliFakta game were 77% more likely to decrease online sharing behavior in general and 66% more likely to decrease online sharing behavior of misinformation headlines.
 This suggests that the media literacy campaign and curriculum developed has a significant positive impact in reducing the spread of misinformation in the Indonesian context.

 Further information can be found in the project’s 2020- 2021 Annual Report.

-This five-year extended project is being led by Tim Weninger, Associate Professor within Notre Dame’s Department of Computer Science and Engineering, alongside the Pulte Institute.
+This five-year extended project was led by Tim Weninger, Associate Professor within Notre Dame’s Department of Computer Science and Engineering, alongside the Pulte Institute.
 The project consortium also consists of IREX, Moonshot CVE, and Geopoll.